Tang Fei

 Tang Fei (唐飛 (Táng Fēi); born 15 March 1932) is a Taiwanese politician and retired ROC Air Force general.
-He served as the prime minister of Taiwan from May 20 to October 2000, under the Chen Shui-bian government of the Democratic Progressive Party (DPP).
+He served as the premier of the Republic of China from May 20 to October 2000, under the Chen Shui-bian government of the Democratic Progressive Party (DPP).
 However, as a member of the Kuomintang (KMT), he did not agree with Chen and the DPP's policies and resigned five months after assuming the premiership.